Scholar Profile

 Biography

-After graduation, she was seconded by the US to serve on OSCE Office for Democratic Institutions and Human Rights (ODIHR) election observation missions in Moldova and Georgia.
-She currently works at DAI as an Afghanistan Emergency Response Associate.
+Before becoming a Schwarzman Scholar, she was seconded by the US to serve on OSCE Office for Democratic Institutions and Human Rights (ODIHR) election observation missions in Moldova and Georgia.
+She also worked at DAI as an Afghanistan Emergency Response Associate and Senior Analyst.

 High school: Stuyvesant High School